dawid-dahl-umain/editorial-review-prompt-template/instructions/instructions.md

 ## Quick Start

 This is the main entry point for the Markdown Review Assistant.
-The instructions are split into three focused documents:
+The instructions are split into four focused documents:

 ### 1. **[Core Workflow](core-workflow.md)** ⭐ START HERE